neyocloud/swiggy-clone-b/README.md

-AWS Credentials: We ensured that the AWS credentials used for cluster creation have the necessary permissions (IAM role or user with EKS and EC2 permissions).
-In our pipeline, we also need AWS credentials to deploy to EKS.
-We stored an IAM user’s access key and secret (with appropriate EKS/Kubernetes permissions) in GitHub Secrets (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY).
+AWS Credentials: I ensured that the AWS credentials used for cluster creation have the necessary permissions (IAM role or user with EKS and EC2 permissions).
+In my pipeline, I also need AWS credentials to deploy to EKS.
+I stored an IAM user’s access key and secret (with appropriate EKS/Kubernetes permissions) in GitHub Secrets (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY).
 The pipeline uses these for authenticating to AWS.

 kubectl and Config: The cluster’s credentials from eksctl can be used in the GitHub Actions environment.
-We either exported the kubeconfig as an artifact or re-generated it in the workflow.
-A simpler approach in Actions is to use the AWS CLI to re-create kubeconfig on the runner, which we’ll do in the next section.
+I either exported the kubeconfig as an artifact or re-generated it in the workflow.
+A simpler approach in Actions is to use the AWS CLI to re-create kubeconfig on the runner, which I’ll do in the next section.

 (Note: For a real production scenario, one might use infrastructure-as-code (Terraform or CloudFormation) for EKS as well, but eksctl is sufficient and faster for this demonstration.)